tanmichael1/Portfolio/README.md

 6. Turn footer icons white: DONE
 7. Change navbar to be sticky on left, remove router code, update to link to respective sections: DONE
 8. Add unsplash image for "Home" section: DONE
+9. Put contact and CV sections next to each other: DONE
-9. Add bootstrap margin/padding
+10. Add bootstrap margin/padding
-10. Make Contact Me section functional, format it, and make it able to send an email
+11. Make Contact Me section functional, format it, and make it able to send an email
+12. Make mobile accessible